OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-01.md

 These were the men appointed from the community, the leaders of their fathers’ tribes; they were the heads of the clans of Israel.

 ## Numbers 1:17
-Moses and Aaron took these men who had been designated by name,
+Moses and Aaron gathered these men who had been designated by name,

 ## Numbers 1:18
 and they assembled the whole congregation on the first day of the second month.
 They registered by ancestry in their families, by their fathers’ households, according to the number of names, from twenty years old and upward, one by one,